dddiaz/dddiaz.com/content/post/hla/index.md

 So like any good computer scientist, I decided to start with Google (I have a feeling this sentence might instantly date me, maybe in the future people will say they start with ChatGPT).
 I had found a paper describing some simple SNVs or single letter variants in the genome (an A instead of a G in a certain position for example).

 To take a step back, remember that you can think of your genome as a recipe book for what makes you, you.
-Inside each of your cels your dna has the instructions to make everything from your big toe to your wavy hair.
+Inside each of your cells your dna has the instructions to make everything from your big toe to your wavy hair.
 Figuring what this recipe book actually says requires the help of some really cool technology called a genome sequencer.
 After we do that sequencing we get a gigantic file of As Gs Ts and Cs which represent the 4 letters that compose everyone's DNA.
 Your specific combination of As Gs Ts and Cs is what makes you unique.